CBBC idents: Square bugs (2023–present)

+Current CBeebies logo, used since 2023.

 Following the BBC corporate rebrand in 2021, CBeebies finally updated with a new logo on 15 March 2023.
 The channel swapped out the designs for the yellow bugs with more square-like designs to match the new BBC logo, and the signature soundtrack was reimagined for the new branding.
 Like other BBC channels, the new BBC logo is always at the top, whilst the word "CBeebies" is always at the bottom.